necromonta/AirlineSystem/analysis/readme.md

 - Random seat assigning, seat reservation (isn’t charged)
 - Employee, sales manager can
 - Ticket price isn’t based on customer info (age etc.)

+19.02 Second Interview

+Usage Only employees from Company , Desktop Application

+Account manager, sales employee, sales manager, IT (Admin)

+Sales employee: search (best) trips, looking at number of seats, reservation of booking —also cancellation (seats should be released again)—
+-cancellation should be made as a whole process (all tickets, trips should be cancelled at once) -cancellation should be remembered in the system; not deleted -refund policy managed by company

+Sales manager: prices (distance calculation, additional prices for seasons/holidays)-also responsible for all discounts

+-ticket booking process using time outs (10 min or more?)

+-management/creation of roles (account manager: management dashboard) -tickets sold by employees (also which trips are sold the most (Austia, Australia, Asia etc.); dashboard/graphical); kilometers travelled in general; GENERAL OVERVIEW
+-profits, number of sales , kilometers travelled

+Information about customer

+Recurrent customer (discounts)
+-person who’s making bookings & traveler —no storing of bank info (payment process is not part of system) —booking reservation until payment
+-no fixed prices (sales manager should be able to decide) -dynamic (early bird, last minute …)
+-static (distance “price per kilometer”, times price, holiday …) (-loyalty discount through manager/employee)
+-if customer change the booking, the current price is applied (customer pays new price)
+-tickets: Business/Economy